Mental health: Stress

-The Centre for Addiction and Mental Health discuss how a certain amount of stress is a normal part of daily life.
+The Centre for Addiction and Mental Health discusses how a certain amount of stress is a normal part of daily life.
 Small doses of stress help people meet deadlines, be prepared for presentations, be productive and arrive on time for important events.
 However, long-term stress can become harmful.
 When stress becomes overwhelming and prolonged, the risks for mental health problems and medical problems increase."
 Also on that note, some studies have found language to deteriorate mental health and even harm humans.